laravel/docs/precognition.md

 <a name="working-with-inertia"></a>
 ### Working With Inertia

+> **Note**
+> If you would like a head start when developing your Laravel application with Vue and Inertia, consider using one of our [starter kits](/docs/{{version}}/starter-kits).
+Laravel's starter kits provide backend and frontend authentication scaffolding for your new Laravel application.

-Precognition's `useForm` function will automatically detect applications using Inertia and will return an Inertia form helper with all the added validation features shown above.
+Precognition's `useForm` function will automatically detect applications using [Inertia](https://inertiajs.com) and will return an Inertia form helper augmented with the validation features discussed above.

-The helper's `submit` function has been streamlined, removing the need to pass through the method or URL.
-Instead, you may pass Inertia's [visit options](https://inertiajs.com/manual-visits) as the first, and only, argument.
+The form helper's `submit` method has been streamlined, removing the need to specify the HTTP method or URL.
+Instead, you may pass Inertia's [visit options](https://inertiajs.com/manual-visits) as the first and only argument.
+In addition, the `submit` method does not return a Promise as seen in the Vue example above.
+Instead, you may provide any of Inertia's supported [event callbacks](https://inertiajs.com/manual-visits#event-callbacks) in the visit options given to the `submit` method:

 ```vue
 <script setup>